 However, with availability of so many types of graphical and summary approaches, investigators get confused about which approach to use for analysis of their data.
 They either end up conducting a range of analyses, thus wasting their time, or completely skip this crucial step of statistical analysis, furthermore increasing their chances of making erroneous decisions.

-systems by PISIQ.
+However, descriptive analysis is neither difficult nor time consuming, if done systematically with the assistance of AI technology and intelligent systems by PISIQ.
 It is easier to think about it if you divide them into two types:

 1. Descriptive analysis for each individual variable